 Trolls.
 Sadists can often be found trying to cause chaos by trolling the Internet and engaging in cyber-bullying.
 Cyber-bullying utilizes technology, social media, and electronic forms of communication to intimidate and bully.

-Although sadists are everywhere amongst us, they thankfully can be spotted and avoided fairly easily.
+Although sadists are everywhere among us, they thankfully can be spotted and avoided fairly easily.
 Keep a general lookout for those who are malicious and spiteful, who lack empathy, and who manipulate and scheme for pure personal enjoyment.
+If you believe that someone close to you may have sadistic tendencies, it’s advised to set up an evaluation by a psychologist or psychiatrist.
+There are therapy modalities and medication treatments that can help.